RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 We can notice that the signal has got corrupted when we change the size of tag_i (about 5us on the oscillogram).
 It’s caused by the fact that when we increase the size of tag_i, one or two registers become empty and the signal amplitude falls down.

-You can comment rectangle generation and uncomment sine generation to see how this filter handles a sinewave:
+In the **red_pitaya_proc_tb.vhd** file, which is located in *Simulation Sources*, you can comment rectangle generation and uncomment sine generation to see how this filter handles a sinewave:

 .. code-block:: vhdl